Skip to the content.

 INFO:aauth.signing:🔐 Line 3: '"signature-key": sig1=(scheme=jwt jwt="eyJhbGci...")'

-Step 3: Keycloak Issues Exchanged Token
+Step 3: Keycloak issues exchanged token

-Keycloak issues a new auth_token:
+Keycloak issues a new auth_token shaped like this (illustrative):

 {